currentbtc/current/README.md

 # current
-collobaration to solve issues with btce
+collaboration to solve issues with btce